-All the manufacturing steps are performed in the Connell & O'Reilly Families Cell Manipulation Core Facility at the DFCI or the Human Gene and Cell Therapy Facility (HGCTF) at UCLA.
+All the manufacturing steps are performed in the Connell & O'Reilly Families Cell Manipulation Core Facility at the DFCI.
 CD34+ cells will be positively selected from the apheresis product using the CliniMACS reagent and instrument.
 Quality control (QC) samples are taken to assess purity and sterility.
 Purified cells will be immediately processed for pre-stimulation and transduction.